jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/products/skims/guidelines/sast/libroot.md

 ### 2.2 Syntax CFG

-As mentioned before, in order to be able to identify vulnerabilities in code that depend on several conditions, it is crucial to establish connections between the nodes of the graph that represent the execution order of the code.
+In order to be able to identify vulnerabilities in code that depend on several conditions, it is crucial to generate connections between the nodes of the graph that represent the execution order of the code.

 This is why the syntax graph goes through this step, called the syntax CFG,